For SellersMarket Data

 EBITDA Multiple Range: 6-12x

-P&C insurance agencies with high renewal rates and diversified carrier relationships trade at the top of this range.
-The recurring nature of insurance premiums creates predictable revenue that buyers value highly.
+P&C insurance agencies with robust renewal rates and diversified carrier relationships trade at the upper end of this range.
+The recurring nature of insurance premiums provides predictable revenue streams highly valued by buyers.

 Accounting and Tax Practices